Friday, May 28, 2010

 The Stones didn't play the next day.
 Their next show was in Syracuse, NY at the War Memorial Hall on July 6.
 Seems like Brian Jones wore an American flag as a cape during the concert.
 Oooops.

 The tour concluded in Honolulu, Hawaii on July 28.
 It was to be Brian's final U.S. concert performance (introducing Hendrix at the Monterey Pop Festival in June 1967 doesn't count).
 The concert was broadcast on Hawaiian radio and can be found on some bootlegs.
-Listen to the disc jockey's introduction and "Not Fade Away" here.
-Check here or here to download the whole show.
-If those don't work, google it.
-It's out there somewhere and probably captures how the Stones sounded in the Dome.
+Listen to the show here.
+It probably captures how the Stones sounded in the Dome.

 The next time The Rolling Stones played in Hampton Roads was almost exactly 6 years away...on July, 5 1972 at the Scope.
-Hear a little snippet of that show here.
+Listen to that show here.